 When first approaching, the piece provokes participants to dance and laugh, propelled by the joy of breaking absurd rules.
-We expect art cars with large sound systems to utilize the space for large dance parties, where the sign casts an ironic mood.
+Art cars with large sound systems utilized the space for large dance parties, where the sign casts an ironic mood.

 By night the space between the spotlights and letters becomes a stage of sorts.
 In this space, participants’ silhouettes will be cast onto the letters, making their movements highly visible, even from across the Playa.
 We hope these projections encourage folks to experiment with daring and unfamiliar dance moves.